 grains added to pot with liquid to make porridge

 In a large pot, combine the rinsed grains with liquid and a pinch or two of salt.
-If using milk, I suggest water as the main liquid component and then using a smaller portion of nut milk or animal milk during the last 5-10 minutes of cooking.
-If going the savory route and are using broth, then the entire liquid could be broth.
+If using milk, I suggest water as the main liquid element.
+Then use a smaller portion of nut milk or animal milk during the last 5-10 minutes of cooking.
+If going the savory route and using broth, then the entire liquid can be broth.
 Add a pinch of salt to your cooking liquid.

 Cook the Porridge Grains